 The COVID-19 crisis will however have a significant impact on the financial position of the Council.
-The quarter one revenue budget monitoring and MTFP reports to Executive in July and September 2020 set out the forecast potential impact of the increased cost of service provision and the significant reduction in income as a result of a number of services being closed.
+The quarterly revenue budget monitoring and Medium Term Financial Plan (MTFP) reports to Executive in July and September 2020 set out the forecast potential impact of the increased cost of service provision and the significant reduction in income as a result of a number of services being closed.
 The main areas of extra costs have been in relation to homelessness and welfare support for shielded residents.
 There has also been a significant reduction in fees and charges income from services, mainly car parking, planning and garden waste.
-The Council's investment property income has not seen a significant reduction, where necessary lease payments have been rescheduled but the risk of bad debts remains low.
+The Council's investment property income has not seen a significant reduction, where necessary lease payments have been rescheduled but, with one exception (the hotel at Redhill) the risk of bad debts remains low.
+For other debts in general the Council has revised the credit loss provision to reflect the increased level of risk in the current economic climate.

-Estimates for the financial impact on the Council's general fund at quarter one 2020/21 were additional unbudgeted expenditure of £0.889 million and income loses of £3.749 million.
-At that date funding support from the Government and Surrey County Council amounted to £1.614 million.
+Estimates for the full-year financial impact on the Council's general fund at November 2020/21 were additional unbudgeted expenditure of £1.498million and income losses of £4.747 million.
+At that date full-year funding support from the Government and Surrey County Council was forecast to be £5.632 million, leaving a net £0.613 million to be funded by the Council.

 The in-year cash flow impact of business rate and council tax income shortfalls will be accounted for through the Collection Fund and eventually impact on the budgets of all precepting authorities (the County Council, the Police & Crime Commissioner and the Government), as well as this authority in 2021/22 onwards.
 The main risks to income levels relate to the ability of households and businesses to pay their taxes during a post-COVID-19 economic downturn.
 Over the short-term the Government has provided £0.737 million additional hardship funding for council taxpayers and £19.391 million additional business rates reliefs which have mitigated many of the immediate impacts.
 Over the medium to longer term it is difficult at present to forecast the impacts on collection rates.
 The Government has announced that recovery of 2020/21 Collection Fund deficits can be spread over three financial years and has indicated that funding may be made available to offset some of this loss, but the details are yet to be confirmed.
-At quarter one 2020/21 the forecast risk to the Collection Fund from COVID-19 was £10.6 million, comprising £3.4 million in potential business rate bad debts and £6.2 million council tax losses.
+At 31 October 2020 the forecast risk to the Collection Fund from COVID-19 was £7.650 million, comprising £3.450 million in potential business rate bad debts and £4.200 million council tax losses.
 The actual position will not be known until much later in the year.
+The two main risks to council tax income are: